Test Grade Calculator

 Once the percentage is calculated, the tool matches it to a recognized A–F grading scale and converts it into a GPA (4.0 scale).
 This provides consistent evaluation across different tests and makes results easy to compare.

-Grading Chart & Score Reference Table for Test Score Calculator
+Grading Chart & Score Reference Table for Test Calculator

-This test score checker generates a dynamic grading chart based on your total questions.
+This Test Grader Calculator generates a dynamic grading chart based on your total questions.
 Every possible score, from full marks down to zero, is calculated automatically for whatever test size you enter.

 The table below shows a standard 10-question example.
 Your actual chart updates instantly when you enter your numbers above.